ietf-llc/NomCom-Requirements/2023-2024-NomCom-Requirements.md

 It is anticipated that board directors will spend an average of four hours per week on the board’s work.

  **Additional Notes for the Current NomCom**

  * There is one Director slot open for the IETF NomCom, for a three year term.
- * This person will replace Peter Van Roste [https://datatracker.ietf.org/person/peter@centr.org].
-Peter is term-limited, as he is at the end of his second consecutive term pursuant to RFC 8711 [https://datatracker.ietf.org/doc/html/rfc8711#section-6.5]
+ * This person will replace Maja Andjelcovic[https://datatracker.ietf.org/person/Maja%20Andjelkovic].
+Maja is term-limited, as she is at the end of her second consecutive term pursuant to RFC 8711 [https://datatracker.ietf.org/doc/html/rfc8711#section-6.5]
- * Peter was originally nominated as one of the Directors with experience outside of the IETF community but with experience in the broader Internet ecosystem.
-As three of the five current Directors are long-time IETF contributors, the IETF LLC Board strongly suggests that the NomCom find a candidate like Peter that brings independent views and diverse experience from outside the IETF.
+ * Maja was originally nominated as one of the Directors with experience outside of the IETF community and with expertise in the entrepreneurship ecosystem.
+As three of the five current Directors are long-time IETF contributors, the IETF LLC Board strongly suggests that the NomCom find a candidate like Maja that brings independent views and diverse experience from outside the IETF.